Spaceport America: Delays in operation of the anchor tenant

 There have been a series of delays in Virgin Galactic beginning flight operations at Spaceport America.
 The multi-year extension of the test program and the re-designed engine of SpaceShipTwo announced in May 2014 were responsible for much of the delay.
 In 2014, the spaceport announced that it was seeking additional tenants and hoped to sign another one in the next year.

 Budgetary difficulties in operating the spaceport became salient in New Mexico politics.
 The annual cost of providing fire protection services that were contracted for the mostly unused spaceport was approximately US$2.9 million.

 The inflight breakup and crash of the first SpaceShipTwo vehicle—VSS Enterprise—in October 2014 raised questions about the future of the spaceport.
 With further delays to the start of Virgin Galactic commercial operations, ostensibly to at least 2016, the spaceport potentially needed funding from state or local authorities in order to keep the basic fire and security and administrative operation underway.

 The Spaceport Authority asked the New Mexico legislature in November 2014 for US$1.7 million in emergency funds to maintain operations until 2016, the earliest date at which Virgin was expected to be able to begin commercial flight operations.

 SpaceX had also been delayed in initiating test flights of F9R Dev2 at the spaceport from when they were originally anticipated.

 In May 2015, budgetary details made public revealed that the substantially unused spaceport had an annual deficit that had been running approximately US$500,000, with the deficit being made up by state taxpayers.
 The primary planned revenue in the times of delayed operations by Virgin Galactic and SpaceX, with limited operations by other minor tenants, was local tax revenue, paid by the taxpayers of Sierra and Doña Ana counties.

 In May 2019, Virgin Galactic announced that they were finally ready to relocate all of their spaceflight activities to the spaceport from the Mojave Air and Space Port in Mojave, California.

 Virgin completed the interior fit out work in mid-2019 and the entire facility was deemed ready for operations in August 2019.
 WhiteKnightTwo and SpaceShipTwo moved to the Spaceport in February 2020.
 The operational flights are expected to begin sometime in 2020.
 In 2019, Infiniti was testing some of its current models at the Spaceport America desert test tracks, such as its Q50 sports sedan and Q60 sports coupe.

 On June 25, 2020, Virgin Galactic carried out its second successful glide flight of its spaceship over Spaceport America.
 The first glide flight took place in May 2020.

-A test flight marking a significant shift in Virgin Galactic's operations is planned for 11 July 2021 which will have 2 pilots and 4 passengers, including CEO Sir Richard Branson.
+In the 2024 analysis of launch site planning, Spaceportopia, the authors describe the potential missed opportunity costs with Spaceport America which has resulted in local citizens and officials being dissatisfied with the use of taxpayer funds.